MohammadSakibAhmad0874/Life-Decision-AI-/README.md

 > *"The best decision is an informed decision."*

-**Life Decision AI** â€” Empowering careers through the power of Soft Computing and AI.
+**Life Decision AI** — Empowering careers through the power of Soft Computing and AI.

 ---

-â­ **If this project helped you, please give it a star on GitHub!** â­
+⭐ **If this project helped you, please give it a star on GitHub!** ⭐

 </div>